imodpasteur/ANNA-PALM/README.md

 # for example
 python3 run.py --help
 ```

+## Train with your own data
+Coming Soon...

 ## Freeze trained model
 In order to use your trained model in our imagej plugin, you need to run the following script